“Fueron tres años” by Héctor Varela y su Orquesta Típica with Argentino Ledesma in vocals, 1956.

 Bandoneonist, leader, arranger and composer

-Lead bandoneon and arranger of the Juan D’Arienzo Orchestra for ten years, identified himself with the trends of a genuine traditional origin, and his orchestra boasted, as major attraction, the precision of a difficult technical performance, in the middle of a very personal hasty rhythmic beat.
+Lead bandoneon and arranger of the Juan D’Arienzo Orchestra for ten years, he identified himself with the trends of a genuine traditional origin.
+As a major attraction, his orchestra boasted the precision of a difficult technical performance in the middle of a very personal hasty rhythmic beat.

 And that is, exactly, what Varela strove for during his tango career: to play with his orchestra for dancers.

 He was a musician criticized by the innovative players but loved by the fans of dancing and popular tango.
-I think that his best artistic stage was in the early 50s, later, like his teacher D’Arienzo, his orchestra declined into a commercial vein, due to the impressive boom of his records sales.
+I think that his best artistic stage was in the early 50s.
+Later, like his teacher D’Arienzo, his orchestra declined into a commercial vein, due to the impressive boom of his record sales.
 Continue reading at www.todotango.com…

 Listen and buy: